aimms/documentation/dataexchange/api.rst

 	:param fileSystem: string parameter holding the name of the file systems.
 	:param _file: local file path of the file to upload
-	:param pathPrefix: string parameter holding the path prefix of the directory within the file system to which the file must be uploaded.
+	:param pathPrefix: string parameter holding the path prefix of the directory within the file system to which the file must be uploaded

 .. js:function:: dex::dls::UploadFiles